weaviate/weaviate-io/developers/weaviate/concepts/vector-index.md

 :::info Added in `v1.23`
 :::

-The `flat` index is a simple index that is fast to build and query.
+The `flat` index is a simple, lightweight index that is fast to build and has a very small memory footprint.
 This index type is a good choice for use cases where each end user (i.e. tenant) has their own, isolated, dataset, such as in a SaaS product for example, or a database of isolated record sets.

 As the name suggests, the flat index is a single layer of data objects.
 This provides an additional benefit of a small size.
+It is disk-backed, thus minimizing memory usage.

-A drawback of the flat index is that it does not scale well to large collections as it has a linear time complexity for queries, unlike the `hnsw` index which has a logarithmic time complexity.
+A drawback of the flat index is that it does not scale well to large collections as it has a linear time complexity as a function of the number of data objects, unlike the `hnsw` index which has a logarithmic time complexity.

 ### Vector cache